tilt-dev/company/product-development/README.md

 - Problem statement
 - Solution scope
 - Attached stories with relevant ideas, including designs
+- Link to specific metrics and/or charts that this change targets to improve

 Victor is responsible for ensuring that the [backlog of unstarted epics](https://app.clubhouse.io/windmill/epics?state_ids=500008016&state_ids=500008001) is continually full and that epics are increasingly being better defined.
 There should be no shortage of epics.
 Dan B and Nick, and Victor are responsible for maintaining the priority of the backlog (higher priority toward the top in the Clubhouse view, when the triangle is pointing down).